16. Environments and evaluation (*)

 Important

-A hash table is a data structure that implements a very quick[3] lookup and insertion of individual elements by name.
+A hash table is a data structure that implements a very quick lookup, insertion and deletion of individual elements by name (in amortised \(O(1)\) time).

 This comes at a price, including what we have already observed before: